oddbird/start-testing-preso/slides.rst

 .. note::

    #. ... as we just saw.
 "More fun to write tests on weekdays than fix bugs on
       weekends."
+This is the primary reason most people write tests, and it's a plenty good one.

-   #. ...if you listen.
+   #. ...if you listen to them.
 How?
 Let's look at an example.

 ----